Image Credits: Pixabay

 1. Clearing the Nasal Passage

 Humidifiers or vaporizers are also a great way to clean your cat's nasal pathways.
 You can use a store-bought device and place it next to your cat for no longer than half an hour at a time.
 You can also turn your bathroom into a makeshift humidifier.
-Let the hot water from your shower turn the bathroom warm and humid, and then make your cat sit in the room for about ten minutes.
+Let the hot shower turn the bathroom warm and humid, and then make your cat sit in the room for about ten minutes.

 2. Providing a Warm Environment